Kalan-Lab/lsaBGC_Ckefir_Testing_Cases/README.md

 Test input and resulting files for the seven primary programs of the lsaBGC suite are provided here.
 This test data uses publicly available genomics data for the species *C. kefirresidentii* species complex gathered from GTDB (R202) / NCBI (with 5 additional genomes included from NCBI not featured in GTDB R202 release).
 For testing of metagenomic mining capabilities, we randomly downsampled one paired-end readset three different times (using different seeds) with `seqtk`.
 The metagenomic sample was part of the dataset described by Swaney et al. 2022 and chosen because it was estimated to feature a high-abundance of *Corynebacterium*.

 To test each command please change-directory to the subdirectory and use bash to run the testing/example commmand (\*.cmd).
-For more details on the inputs and outputs for each command tested, see the [detailed walkthrough of typical workflows](https://github.com/Kalan-Lab/lsaBGC/wiki/03.-Detailed-Walkthrough) as well as the respective page for each of the seven core lsaBGC programs on the [lsaBGC Wiki](https://github.com/Kalan-Lab/lsaBGC/wiki).
+For more details on the inputs and outputs for each command tested, see the [detailed walkthrough of typical workflows]([https://github.com/Kalan-Lab/lsaBGC/wiki/03.-Detailed-Walkthrough](https://github.com/Kalan-Lab/lsaBGC/wiki/03.-Tutorial:-Exploring-BGCs-in-Cutibacterium)) as well as the respective page for each of the seven core lsaBGC programs on the [lsaBGC Wiki](https://github.com/Kalan-Lab/lsaBGC/wiki).
 Note, that input files listing paths to other files were edited to use local paths, but generally lsaBGC references global/full paths.

 Each command is specified to use 4 cores/threads and time estimates are based on this.
 We ran tests on a server running Ubuntu 18.04.2 with AMD EPYC 7451 24-Core Processors.

-## `lsaBGC-Ready.py`
+## `lsaBGC-Ready.py` (shows how to start off lsaBGC analysis using precomputed antiSMASH and BiG-SCAPE results)

 ```console
 # Noe, assumes you have lsaBGC properly installed